-We have focused on three areas in the Solent and for each we will provide site information, a biosecurity plan and a range of sector specific resources.
-The first phase in the development of this work will be three free workshops where we hope to get the experience and input of those moving, managing and maintaining both vessels and waterside infrastructure in the Solent.
-The dates are as follows:
+We have focused on three areas in the Solent and for each area we will produce a biosecurity action plan along with Solent specific marine invasive species information and a range of pathway specific resources.
+The first phase in the development of this work is a series of free workshops where we hope to get the experience and input of those moving, managing and maintaining both vessels and waterside infrastructure in the Solent.

 Invasive species are those that have been transported outside their natural range and damage our environment, the economy, our health and the way we live.
 Once established marine invasive species are extremely difficult to eradicate, control and manage.
 Shipping, ferries and recreational boating are known ways that species travel between areas and the Solent has high volumes of these activities.
 The risk of successful establishment is also increased by the presence of artificial structures, a factor that is highly relevant to certain areas of the Solent that have been developed.